Influencer marketing 2022: 8 tools for in-depth research and many tips

 Followerwonk offers free access with limited functionality.

-The final point on the list of powerful marketing tools is Pitchbox!
+Pitchbox is a powerful influencer marketing platform that provides robust analytics.
 This is a content marketing and influencer outreach platform for publishers, SEO agencies, and companies.
 You can use it for influencer research as well.

 Pitchbox has a big database of bloggers with a keyword search.
 Thanks to integrations with Moz, SEMRush, and other SEO tools, the platform detects the best websites for link building.
 Additionally, the platform provides outreach, campaign tracking and reporting features, CRM, and SEO email client.